Scotland 'only fifth' for inward investment – CEBR – Daily Business

 Scotland also suffered the second biggest percentage fall (24%) on the previous year, only marginally better than Northern Ireland (28%).

-Law firm Irwin Mitchell’s UK Powerhouse report, which comes just a week after the World Forum for FDI was held in Edinburgh, also reveals that eight of the top 10 fastest growing city economies by the end of next year will be in the South or East of England.
+Law firm Irwin Mitchell’s UK Powerhouse report comes as First Minister Nicola Sturgeon is in the US to promote trade links with Scotland and just a week after the World Forum for FDI was held in Edinburgh.

+The report also reveals that eight of the top 10 fastest growing city economies by the end of next year will be in the South or East of England.

 It states that the Government’s levelling up agenda will fail to take off unless more is done to help local economies outside of the South East attract Foreign Direct Investment (FDI) and diversify towards faster growing sectors.